 Qualified Charitable Distribution.
-If you are age 70½ or older, you can make a charitable distribution from your IRA to a qualified 501©(3) charity.
+If you are age 70½ or older, you can make a charitable distribution from your IRA to a qualified 501(c)(3) charity.
 A qualified charitable distribution (QCD) can be made directly from your IRA to a qualified public charity, and the distribution will not be treated as taxable income to the donor.
-In addition to helping you realize tax advantages, a charitable IRA distribution would satisfy your required minimum distribution (RMD) amount.
-If you are age 70½ or above, you are permitted to transfer up to $100,000 to charity tax-free each year, even if that amount is higher than your RMD.
+In addition to helping you realize tax advantages, a QCD would satisfy your required minimum distribution (RMD) amount.
+If you are age 70½ or older, you are permitted to transfer up to $100,000 directly to charity tax-free each year, even if that amount is higher than your RMD.

 Family Gifts.
 If circumstances allow you to start transferring some of your wealth to children and grandchildren, consider making annual exemption gifts.
-For 2018, you are entitled to give $15,000 per person to any number of individuals free from gift tax.
+For 2019, you are eligible to give $15,000 per person to any number of individuals free from gift tax.

-If you would like assistance implementing some of these ideas or developing a year-end giving strategy specific to your situation, click here to contact us or call 866.945.6350.
+If you would like assistance implementing any of these ideas or developing a year-end giving strategy specific to your situation, contact us at 866.621.1787.